Dextra Quotskuyva

-Family
+Personal life

-She is the great-granddaughter of Hopi-Tewa potter Nampeyo of Hano, who revived Sikyátki style pottery, descending through her eldest daughter, Annie Healing.
+Quotskuyva was the great-granddaughter of Hopi-Tewa potter Nampeyo of Hano, who revived Sikyátki style pottery, descending through her eldest daughter, Annie Healing.
 Dextra is the daughter of Rachel Namingha (1903–1985), and sister of Priscilla Namingha, who are other notable Hopi-Tewa potters.
 Her daughter, Hisi Nampeyo is also a potter, and her son, Dan Namingha, is painter and sculptor.
 Her husband, Edwin Quotskuyva, was a veteran and a Hopi tribal leader.

+Quotskuyva died in February 2019, at the age of 90.

 Work

 Dextra began her artistic career in 1967, following Nampeyo's rich heritage rooted in Sikyatki decorations.
 At first, following the advice of her mother to stay true to the old styles, Dextra's design repertoire was limited to traditional Nampeyo migration and bird designs.
 After her mother died in 1985, Dextra felt at greater liberty to express her personal creativity.
 She was the first Nampeyo potter to produce a commodity for public consumption.

 Quotskuyva experiments with the traditional materials usually used for pottery, gathering clay from different sources from her reservation and creating variations on the characteristic orange, tan, and brown hues of Hopi bonfire pots.
 For the decorations, she uses bee-weed plant for the black and native clay slips for the red.

 In describing her way of creating pottery, she said: "One day my pottery calls for me, and then I know this is the day I must do it".

 Noted American Indian art dealer and collector, Martha Hopkins Lanman Struever, authored a book about Dextra entitled "Painted Perfection", exploring a collection of her works which were exhibited at the Wheelwright Museum of the American Indian.